 Female employers are more protective and fierce about having a corporate legacy so expect no leniency.
 Instead, expect authoritative strictness in most of her professional strides.
 This trait in female bosses is sure to compel you to work efficiently.

 Falling behind on your work can undo any positive impression you had on your employer.
 If you wish to build the bridge to your next raise, be professional and sincere in your work.

 6. Be Chivalrous and Well Cultured:

 Goes without saying that being productive at your desk and engaging in the conference room works in any place of work.
-But in order to impress a female alpha you need to kick it up a notch and produce more results than you are expected to.
+But to impress a female alpha, you need to kick it up a notch and produce more results than you are expected to.

 8. Be polite:

 This rule applies not just to female bosses but to all bosses.
 A boss is senior to you and has several years of valuable experience in the industry.
 The least he or she would expect is a little respect and polite behavior.

 It would be foolish to even mention this that you need to respect your boss but if your employer is a lady then you have all the more reason to be polite in all your approaches.

 Keep your tone polite and the charm will go a long way in building a steady working relationship.
 Not only does a steady employee-employer relationship bolster workplace aesthetics but it also allows you to have the inner track on who’s getting the next big project to sink their teeth into.
 On the contrary, if you are harsh with your words, you may just miss out on a chance that someone with your experience deserves.

 The hard-wiring in a corporate employee’s brain as to the code of conduct with a female employee or boss can be quite different from your understanding.
 If you have just joined a new firm or organization, talk to your peers and coworkers.
 Try and find out what the company culture is.